tiffanyyv/classmates/README.md

 #### Frontend
 - Each directory and file is a route in the `page` directory.
 - The pages will be built out and we will "plugin" our feature components into our pages.
-- Features will be built out in the `components` folder and conditionally rendered in their page as necessary.
+- Main features will be built out in the `components` folder and conditionally rendered in their page as necessary.
 - To view your screen with or without the sidebar and navbar skeleton, go `utils/context/AuthProvider` and change `isAuthenticated` to true or false.
 This is a placeholder till authentication is fully set up.

 ### Pull requests